sikorama/TheTangerineBot/README.md

 ## Translation

 This is a feature similar to https://github.com/sikorama/translator-bot .
-It uses google translate througe googletrans npm package.
+It uses google translate, via `googletrans` npm package.
 It doesn't require a key, but it has some limitations.
 It can easily be adapted to use another API.

 ### Commands